 How would you implement SPF in an appropriate way?

-KDMARC is the best tool on the market that provides a simple mechanism to implement SPF, DKIM, and DMARC.
-The biggest advantage of using KDMARC is that it provides an instant mechanism for configuring, managing, and implementing SPF.
+TDMARC is the best tool on the market that provides a simple mechanism to implement SPF, DKIM, and DMARC.
+The biggest advantage of using TDMARC is that it provides an instant mechanism for configuring, managing, and implementing SPF.
 It facilitates following features:

 - Monitoring multiple email domains